-5. The head of the delegation of the Kingdom of Saudi Arabia (KSA), H.E.
-Dr. Bandar bin Mohamed ALEIBAN, President of the Human Rights Commission, reaffirmed KSA's commitment to respect and promote human rights and support the international mechanisms, particularly the UPR mechanism.

-6. KSA reiterated that its endeavours within the HRC constitute a continuation of its support for the human right to sustainable development in its capacity as a member of the G20 safeguarding the interests of the developing countries and advocating measures to mitigate the adverse effects of the global economic and financial crises by enhancing human development programmes, especially in connection with the debt burdens of the developing countries.

-7. KSA noted that it has been honoured to serve the Two Holy Mosques and provide appropriate facilities for pilgrims, to whose welfare it attached the utmost importance, to practise their religious rites in safety, security and comfort.

-8. KSA stated that it prepared its second UPR report in collaboration with governmental authorities as well as academics, civil society institutions and male and female members of the human rights community.
+- 5. The head of the delegation of Saudi Arabia reaffirmed Saudi Arabia's commitment to respect and promote human rights and support the international mechanisms, particularly the UPR. - 6.
+Saudi Arabia reiterated that its endeavours within the Human Rights Council constitute a continuation of its support for the human right to sustainable development in its capacity as a member of the G20 safeguarding the interests of developing countries and advocating measures to mitigate the adverse effects of the global economic and financial crises by enhancing human development programmes, especially in connection with the debt burdens of developing countries. - 7.
+Saudi Arabia noted that it has been honoured to serve the Two Holy Mosques and provide appropriate facilities for pilgrims to whose welfare it attaches the utmost importance to practise their religious rites in safety, security and comfort. - 8.
+Saudi Arabia stated that it had prepared its second UPR report in collaboration with government authorities as well as academics, civil society institutions and male and female members of the human rights community.